ckelly314/ml-argo-n2o/README.md

 # ml-argo-n2o
+# VERSION FOR REVIEWING PURPOSES ONLY - OFFICIAL VERSION TO BE PUBLISHED ON ZENODO

 This repository contains code to train machine learning models for predicting nitrous oxide (N2O) from oceanographic variables and apply those models to Biogeochemical Argo (BGC-Argo) float data.
 The trained models are then used to estimate air-sea N2O fluxes and their uncertainties.